Budget and Voting Information

 Why is the district proposing to raise the tax levy?

 In addition to annual growth in salaries and the cost of BOCES services, school districts, like everyone, are being impacted by higher inflation rates.
 This has contributed to greater than normal increases in the cost of health insurance, utilities, fuel, and supplies-everything from classroom and instructional materials to cleaning supplies.
+Additionally, the district has chosen to maintain a math intervention teacher and an afterschool program for secondary students.
+These two items were previously funded through a federal grant.

 -